bngarren/checkmate.nvim/README.md

 ---@field style checkmate.StyleSettings?
 ---
 ---Enter insert mode after `:Checkmate create`, require("checkmate").create()
+---Default: true
 ---@field enter_insert_after_new boolean
+---
+---List continuation refers to the automatic creation of new todo lines when insert mode keymaps are fired, i.e., typically <CR>
+---To offer optimal configurability and integration with other plugins, you can set the exact keymaps and their functions via the `keys` option.
+The list continuation functionality can also be toggled via the `enabled` option.
+--- - When enabled and keymap calls `create()`, it will create a new todo line, using the origin/current row with reasonable defaults
+--- - Works for both raw Markdown (e.g. `- [ ]`) and Unicode style (e.g. `- ☐`) todos.
+---@field list_continuation checkmate.ListContinuationSettings
 ---
 ---Smart toggle provides intelligent parent-child todo state propagation
 ---